waku-org/specs/standards/core/peer-exchange.md

 Responders SHOULD not fill `request` field.
 Responders SHOULD include a maximum of `num_peers` `PeerInfo` instances into a response.
 Responders send a `PeerExchangeResponse` to requesters containing a list of `PeerInfo` instances, which in turn hold an ENR.
 Responders, MUST include a `PeerExchangeResponseStatus` in the response in any case.
-If the request was not successful `PeerExchangeResponse` can be omitted.
+If the request was not successful `response` field can be omitted.

 ### Possible status codes